 Research is focused on the sustainable production of horticultural (berries and vegetables) and forage crops, the development of sustainable cropping systems, biodiversity and genetic enhancement of berry crops, and innovative clean technologies and environmental practices for a boreal-northern environment.

-The St John's RDC supports innovative research, development, technology and knowledge transfer activities related to the following AAFC Science Sector Strategies:
+The St John's RDC carries out innovative research, development, technology and knowledge transfer activities in support of the AAFC's Strategic Plan for Science, which includes:

 The St. John’s RDC conducts research on berry and vegetable production (management, crop protection, pollination, propagation, germplasm conservation and genetic enhancement), and on the development of horticultural production systems, including protected cropping systems, for boreal-northern regions.
 Sustainable, integrated pest management strategies are also developed that are relevant to boreal-northern production systems.
 The value of beneficial organisms (e.g., arthropods, microbial biocontrols, and beneficial microbes) is also investigated in these systems.

 Scientists are developing cropping technologies to create profitable livestock feed production systems for boreal-northern regions.
 Corn and forage research focuses on adaptation and management of high-yielding, high-quality crops, and varieties that are profitable and sustainable in a boreal-northern environment for livestock and other niche uses.
 Forage management research supports the expansion and development of the regional dairy industry.

 Research focuses on the contribution of the microbiome to carbon and nitrogen cycling in boreal agricultural systems, with wood chip bioreactors utilized as a landscape mitigation strategy to reduce losses of greenhouse gases, nutrients and pesticides to the environment.